 |Right to Work|

-IF YOU WOULD LIKE SOMETHING TO BE ON THE AGENDA PLEASE CONTACT PRESIDENT BORN BY MAY 26.
+IF YOU WOULD LIKE SOMETHING ADDED TO THE AGENDA PLEASE CONTACT PRESIDENT BORN BY FEB.
+24.

 Situating the CLC